 2003Between epistemic modality and degree: The case of really.
 In Roberta Facchinetti, Manfred Krug & Frank Palmer (eds.), Modality in contemporary English, 191–220.
 Berlin: Mouton.

 2003Am I really really mature or something: Really in teentalk.
 In Karin Aijmer & Britta Olinder (eds.),

 Proceedings from the 8th Conference on English studies

 2001Gender, heteroglossia and power.
 A sociolinguistic study of youth culture.
 Berlin: Mouton.

 Quirk, Randolph, Sidney Greenbaum, Geoffrey Leech & Jan Svartvik

-This list is based on CrossRef data as of 03 december 2021.
+This list is based on CrossRef data as of 20 may 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.